utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

   - For Select condition, choose **Date is after**.
   - Type in 2014-12-31 in the **Value** field.

 The condition "Date is after" does not include the date we are using, so we actually have to pick the day BEFORE the date we want to start keeping data.
-If we wanted to also add bounds and an end date to consider, we could add an "AND" to our if statement and use "Date is before".
+If we wanted to also add bounds and an end date to consider, we could add an "AND" to our IF statement and use "Date is before".
 Our data only goes through 2019 so we only need to set the lower bounds.

 Now you can go to the last step in the workflow and see how the answers have changed compared to our previous tab.